“You can hear the wind but can’t tell where it comes from or where it is going …”

 Along the jet stream itself, there can be nasty storm events as the cold and warm air collide – and move quickly.
-For instance, an Alberta Clipper is a fast moving low pressure storm system that often brings nasty weather to the eastern Prairies and central Canada.
+For instance, an Alberta Clipper is a fast moving low pressure storm system that is formed when cold, dry continental air mixes with warm, moist Pacific air, then “rides” the jet stream, bringing nasty weather to the eastern Prairies and central Canada.

 One of the issues associated with climate change appears to be changes in the jet stream.
 This is leading to weather patterns tending to becoming stuck over areas for weeks on end.
 It also drives cold weather further south and warm weather further north.
 This change has been implicated in long seasons of cold/stormy weather in eastern North America, storms/floods in the UK, and extended hot/drought seasons in Australia and South Western USA.
 BBC News – Wavier jet stream ‘may drive weather shift’

 Simply put, the atmosphere usually has two distinct air masses: a dome of cold air over each pole and a band of warm air around the middle.
 Where these two meet is referred to as the Arctic (or Polar) Front (this is where one jet stream almost always occurs); this retreats to high north in the summer and extends further south in the winter.
 Along this front pressure gradient differences are highest, causing high winds – the jet stream.
 This typically happens in a wavy line (Rossby waves).